"Let's not plan out our lives. Let's live."

-Guqin is a Chinese classical instrument tracing back to the Book of Odes (11th - 6th c.
-BC), and one can still play Guqins made in Tang Dynasty (6th - 8th c.
+I play the Guqin - a Chinese classical instrument tracing back to the Book of Odes (11th - 6th c.
+BC).
+One can still play Guqins made in Tang Dynasty (6th - 8th c.
 AD).
 Historically, Guqin is more of a cultural and social symbol than a musical instrument, and its music ties more to poetry than to musicology.

 Sports